Mustafa-Shoukat1/ragcraft-by-mustafa-shoukat/Readme.md

 # 🌟 Awesome LLM Apps

 <p align="center">
-  <em>A curated collection of Awesome LLM apps built with RAG, AI Agents, Multi-agent Teams, MCP, Voice Agents, and more.
-This repository features LLM apps that use models from OpenAI, Anthropic, Google, and open-source models like DeepSeek, Qwen or Llama that you can run locally on your computer.</em>
+  <em>A curated collection of RAG apps built with LLM, AI Agents, Multi-agent Teams, MCP, Agents Based RAG, and more.
+This repository features RAG apps that use models from OpenAI, Anthropic, Google, and open-source models like DeepSeek, Qwen or Llama that you can run locally on your computer.</em>
 </p>

 <p align="center">